linusg/yunojuno-react-code-test/README.md

   - Safari
   - Firefox
   - Edge
+  - Android Chrome
+  - iOS Safari
-* Support for IE10/11 is considered nice-to-have
+  - (Support for IE10/11 is considered nice-to-have)

 All the assets necessary (including a JSON file with all the required data) are included in the repository.